MicrosoftDocs/ATADocs/ATPDocs/directory-service-accounts.md

 ## Verify that the gMSA account has the required rights (if needed)

 The sensor (Azure Advanced Threat Protection Sensor) service runs as **LocalService** and performs impersonation of the DSA account.
-The impersonation will fail if the **Log on as a service** policy is configured but the permission hasn't been granted to the gMSA account, and you will receive a health alert: **Directory services user credentials are incorrect**.
+The impersonation will fail if the **Log on as a service** policy is configured but the permission hasn't been granted to the gMSA account, and you'll receive a health alert: **Directory services user credentials are incorrect**.

 If you receive the alert, you should check if the **Log on as a service** policy is configured.